-Geschichte der neueren Historiographie,
+Geschichte der neueren Historiographie, 335.

-Fruin, Robert, II, history is the science of becoming, 193.
+FRUIN, ROBERT, II, history is the science of becoming, 193.

-Function, II, the mathematical theory of function of RIEMANN; in arithmetic, in WEIERSTRASZ, 484.
+FUNCTION, II, the mathematical theory of function of RIEMANN; in arithmetic, in WEIERSTRASZ, 484.

-FUNCTIONAL INDIVIDUALITY, II, modality is individualized by the structures of in-dividuality, 414; subjective and objective juridical facts; lawful deeds and delicts; law making volitional declarations, 415; sources of law; the individuality of a juridical casus; the individualizing of the modal sphere in its gradations towards complete subjective individuality, 416; modal individualization cannot be inferred from the modal meaning-structures; the rationalistic Scholastic princi-pium individuationis is internally con-tradictory; form as a universal yields individuality through matter; if matter is universal, form constitutes individuality but loses its ideality, 417; individuality in Greek metaphysics, an apeiron as a guilt; in Christian thought there is no tension between the universal and the individual, (law-side and subject-side), but correlation; in Christ is the transcendent root of individuality; Corpus Christianum is a religious organism; St. Paul; the fulness of individuality is refracted in the modal aspects; the cosmic coherence of meaning, 418; Nominalism and Realism; the modal all-sidedness of individuality; the Greek form-matter scheme; the Humanistic nature and freedom scheme; they show dialectical tension between the universal and the individual; Aristotle's substantial form with matter, a synolon; principium in-dividuationis; Thomas Aguinas materia signata vel individualis and the immortal soul, 419; if an aspect becomes a form of thought, it cannot be individualized; REMBRANDT'S Nightwatch; intercourse in marriage and in a club; in the form matter scheme there can be no question of individuality, 423; a modal aspect individualizes itself within its own structure but is not exhausted thereby; complete individuality is a-typical; nuclear or original types; sexual propagation; its re-trocipations are unoriginal types, only constituted in functional anticipation of the sexual biotic types (which are anticipatory modal types); juridical types of individuality; psychical feelings of blood-relationship are biotically founded, 424; numeral, spatial, physical anticipatory modal types of individuality; the typical constant h in quantum mechanics; Loschmidt number -n-; numeral relations between the particles of a cell (chromosomes, e.g.), are anticipatory types; typical albumen formations; mathematical types are anticipatory only; sensory phantasy, also in animals; not typically founded in the biotic sphere; phantasms of sensory imagination are intentional objects; entirely apart from the sensory objectivity of real things, 425; in the opened structure of this type all subjections. tive types of aesthetical projects are founded; these projects are realized in objective works of art; the objective type of a picture differs from that of a painting or a sculpture; that of juridical types of movables and immovables; of servitutes praediorum rusticorum or urbanorum, etc., 426; individuality belongs to the apeiron in Kant's philosophy, 450; the pletic berigen comprises structural the plastic horizon comprises structural individualities, our insight is subjective and fallible, 583; individual knowledge and society, Husserl, Scheler, Spengler: Scheler's "essential community", 584-504; the insight of goning 505 594; the insight of genius, 595.
+FUNCTIONAL INDIVIDUALITY, II, modality is individualized by the structures of individuality, 414; subjective and objective juridical facts; lawful deeds and delicts; law making volitional declarations, 415; sources of law; the individuality of a juridical casus; the individualizing of the modal sphere in its gradations towards complete subjective individuality, 416; modal individualization cannot be in-ferred from the modal meaning-structu-res; the rationalistic Scholastic princi-pium individuationis is internally contradictory; form as a universal yields in-dividuality through matter; if matter is universal, form constitutes individuality but loses its ideality, 417; individuality in Greek metaphysics, an apeiron as a guilt; in Christian thought there is no tension between the universal and the individual, (law-side and subject-side), but correlation; in Christ is the transcendent root of individuality; Corpus Christianum is a religious organism; ST, PAUL; the fulness of individuality is refracted in the modal aspects; the cosmic coher-ence of meaning, 418; Nominalism and Realism; the modal all-sidedness of in-Greek dividuality; the form-matter scheme; the Humanistic nature and freedom scheme; they show dialectical ten-sion between the universal and the individual; ARISTOTLE'S substantial form with matter, a synolon; principium in-dividuationis; THOMAS AQUINAS materia signata vel individualis and the immortal soul, 419; if an aspect becomes a form of thought, it cannot be individualized; REMBRANDT's Nightwatch; intercourse in marriage and in a club; in the form matter scheme there can be no question of individuality, 423; a modal aspect indivi-dualizes itself within its own structure but is not exhausted thereby; complete individuality is a-typical; nuclear or original types; sexual propagation; its retrocipations are unoriginal types, only constituted in functional anticipation of the sexual biotic types (which are anticipatory modal types); juridical types of individuality; psychical feelings of bloodrelationship are biotically founded, 424; numeral, spatial, physical anticipatory modal types of individuality; the typical constant h in quantum mechanics; the LOSCHMIDT number -n-; numeral relations between the particles of a cell (chromosomes, e.g.), are anticipatory types; typical albumen formations; mathematical types are anticipatory only; sensory phantasy, also in animals; not typically founded in the biotic sphere; phantasms of sensory imagination are intentional objects; entirely apart from the sensory objectivity of real things, 425; in the opened structure of this type all subjective types of aesthetical projects are founded; these projects are realized in objective works of art; the objective type of a picture differs from that of a painting or a sculpture; that of juridical types of movables and immovables; of servi-tutes praediorum rusticorum or urbanorum, etc., 426; individuality belongs to the apeiron in KANT's philosophy, 450; the plastic horizon comprises structural and fallible, 583; individual knowledge and society, HUSSERL, SCHELER, SPENGLER: SCHELER'S "essential community", 584- 594; the insight of genius, 595.

-Fundamentum Petendi, III, according to THORBECKE, 679.
+FUNDAMENTUM PETENDI, III, according to THORBECKE, '679.

-FURNITURE, III, tables, 137; chairs, etc., style Louis XIV; - 141; preference for antique furniture, in certain social circles, 146.
+FURNITURE, III, tables, 137; chairs, etc., style Louis XIV; - 141; preference for antique furniture, in certain social cireles, 146.

-FUSTEL DE COULANGES, III, Histoire des institutions politiques de l'ancienne France, 335; La cité antique, 352.
+FUSTEL DE COULANGES, III,

+Histoire des institutions politiques de l'ancienne France, 335;

+La cité antique, 352.

-III, restricted the historian's task to written records, 335; his description of the 'eternal' whole of generations of the same 'gens', an undifferentiated organized community, with the cult of ancestor 81 GEGENSTAND worship, 352; [cf. s.v.
+--, III, restricted the historian's task to written records, 335; his description of the 'eternal' whole of generations of the same 'gens', an undifferentiated organized community, with the cult of ancestor worship, 352; [cf. s.v.
 Undiff.
 Org.
-Comm. ].
+Comm.].